ADYAJHA7481/NodeJs/README.md

 Server-side applications

 Installation and Setup:
 To install Node.js, visit the official website and download the installer for your operating system.
 For package management, npm is included with Node.js.
-You can verify the installation by running: node -v npm -v